Leah Lax

-Leah Lax is an American author and librettist.
-She is best known for her memoir Uncovered: How I Left Hasidic Life and Finally Came Home which was later created as an opera with composer Lori Laitman.
+Leah Lax (born 1955 or 1956) is an American author and librettist.
+She is best known for her memoir Uncovered: How I Left Hasidic Life and Finally Came Home which was later developed as an opera with composer Lori Laitman.

 Biography

-Lax was born in 1956 in Dallas, Texas.
+Lax was born in 1955 or 1956, and grew up in Dallas, Texas.
 She joined the Lubavitcher Hasidim at sixteen.
 In 1975, Lax entered an arranged marriage at the age of 19, and remained among the Hasidim for thirty years, bearing seven children.
 In 2002 she left the community to lead a secular life and live openly as a lesbian.
 Subsequently, Lax graduated from the University of Houston with an MFA in Creative Writing.
 She had completed her undergraduate studies at the University of Texas at Austin.